stratzilla/chess-engine/README.md

 Beyond a depth of `7`, each move takes in excess of ten minutes, thus I did not test these depths.
 As for how the AI itself performs from a chess strategy standpoint: it relies heavily on appropriate heuristic evaluation coefficient choices.
 For the defined coefficients above, it is adequate and able to best myself at least.

+# Future

 On average, a typical player has 35 possible moves to make which means the branching factor of the tree is, on average, 35.
 This becomes unbelievably complex with a deeper depth hence the exponential growth between depth choices.
 If paralellism is implemented by way of multithreaded tree searching, a depth of `7` or possibly even `8` may become reasonable, although for the average person, a depth of `5` is generally adequate as a chess AI.

+Usually, the early game is the most taxing as there are an abundance of pieces to check moves for.
+A dictionary of starting moves may make this aspect of the game quicker at least.

+There was an attempt to keep board dumps and reference these scores to prune further branches.
+Dumping board states and score at every node in an `std::vector<std::string>` can let the AI reference these values were it to encounter a previously examined node.
+The problem is it is usually cheaper to recurse through branches rather than iterate over an `std::vector` which could be millions of elements large.
+I tried this method of further pruning and it was in fact slower than keeping it vanilla.
+This is a "poor" version of transposition tables and I may implement proper tables in the future along with Zobrist hashing.

+A GUI may be nice, possibly use nodejs to interface with the C++ "backend".
+This program was never intended for, nor designed with in mind, a GUI, but if I get an off day in the future I might revisit this idea.

 # Screenshots